Roadmap to Ready

 The program uses a blended learning methodology, including an in-person workshop, coaching and mentorship from experienced preparedness coordinators from around the country, and tailored resources.
 NACCHO designed the program for preparedness coordinators at local health departments who have been in their roles for less than two years.

-Applications the 2019 Roadmap to Ready program are now open!
+Applications the 2019 Roadmap to Ready program are now closed!
+Applicants will be notified by late December.

 The in-person workshop is a required component of the Roadmap to Ready program.
 For the 2019 calendar year, the workshop will be held in conjunction with the Preparedness Summit on Monday, March 25, 2019 in Saint Louis, Missouri, from 8:00am to 5:00pm.
 Attendees must plan to arrive in Saint Louis on Sunday, March 24, 2019.